adrienjoly/adrienjoly.github.io/now/index.md

 I’m home in Montreuil, Paris area, France.

-- 📝 I published news about confinement and my hopes for our post-COVID future.
+- 📝 I recently published news about work, confinement and my hopes for our post-COVID future.
 Check out my [posts](/posts) and [talks](/talks) pages.
+(Some of them are in 🇫🇷 French)

 - 💼 As a consultant for [SHODO](https://shodo.io/), I'm currently helping [Signaux Faibles](https://beta.gouv.fr/startups/signaux-faibles.html) refactor their data pipeline, using TDD and pair programming.